wp-plugins/flyzoo/readme.txt

 License: GPLv2 or later
 License URI: http://www.gnu.org/licenses/gpl-2.0.html

 Need a chat for your website?
-Flyzoo is the perfect chat for your community or e-commerce.
+Flyzoo is the amazing chat for your community or e-commerce.

 == Description ==

-All you need to chat on your website!
+All you need to chat!
 Help customers with live support chat, engage your community in group chats and private conversations.

 Start your 14-day free trial now!